4082-Rakshita/4082-Rakshita/README.md

 - 👋 Hi, I’m @4082-Rakshita
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning web development and working on  coding skills
-- 💞️ I’m looking to collaborate on fronrtend projects
+- 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me rakshitasharmajee@gmail.com

 <!---